openMSL/sl-1-3-object-based-generic-perception-object-model/README.md

 ### Modeling Framework

-The outer layer of the model is the OSMP Model Framework.
+The outer layer of the model is the  [Modular OSMP Framework](https://gitlab.com/tuda-fzd/perception-sensor-modeling/modular-osmp-framework) by FZD.
 It specifies ways in which models  using the [Open Simulation Interface (OSI)](https://github.com/OpenSimulationInterface/open-simulation-interface) are to be packaged for their use in simulation environments using FMI 2.0.

 The actual logic of the model is packed in a so called strategy.